[Last updated: 20th April 2022]

 EPFL – Also in Switzerland, Astrophysics courses are available in Lausanne.
 The university offers fellowships as well as scholarships.
 The first year is very skills-based and focused on practical work.

-ICTP + Trieste – This is a two-year joint Masters in Physics (with courses in Astrophysics and Cosmology) between The International Centre for Theoretical Astrophysics and the University of Trieste, Italy.
+ICTP – This is an intense, pre-PhD programme (with some courses in Astrophysics and Cosmology).
 The scholarships available are aimed towards students from developing countries who already have an MSc (or an exceptional BSc).

 ISU – Master of Space Studies Program, located in Strasbourg, France.